mgimon/42_Imperative/fractol/README.md

 ## About fract'ol

 "Fract'ol" is a simple computer graphics project that uses the miniLibX graphics library.
-It involves the mathematical idea of complex numbers and offers a chance to delve into optimization concepts in CGI while practicing event handling.
+It involves the mathematical idea of complex numbers and offers a chance to explore CGI and events handling.

 ## 🟠 Some videos